Freddie Mercury: Live performer

 One of Mercury's most notable performances with Queen took place at Live Aid in 1985.
 Queen's performance at the event has since been voted by a group of music executives as the greatest live performance in the history of rock music.
 The results were aired on a television program called "The World's Greatest Gigs".
 Mercury's powerful, sustained note during the a cappella section came to be known as "The Note Heard Round the World".
-In reviewing Live Aid in 2005, one critic wrote, "Those who compile lists of Great Rock Frontmen and award the top spots to Mick Jagger, Robert Plant, etc. all are guilty of a terrible oversight.
+In 2005, John Harris wrote, "Those who compile lists of Great Rock Frontmen and award the top spots to Mick Jagger, Robert Plant et al are guilty of a terrible oversight.
 Freddie, as evidenced by his Dionysian Live Aid performance, was easily the most godlike of them all."
 Photographer Denis O'Regan, who captured a definitive pose of Mercury on stage—arched back, knee bent and facing toward the sky—during his final tour with Queen in 1986, commented "Freddie was a once-in-a-lifetime showman".
 Queen roadie Peter Hince states, "It wasn't just about his voice but the way he commanded the stage.
 For him it was all about interacting with the audience and knowing how to get them on his side.
 And he gave everything in every show."